petter-holmberg/cpp-ref/stl.md

 #### set

-Avoid in-place key modifications in sets, it may break element ordering (if the change affects the equivalence predicate).
+Avoid in-place key modifications in `set`s, it may break element ordering (if the change affects the equivalence predicate).
 Instead, do the following: [Meyers01](#Meyers01) §22

     set<Elem> s;
     Elem elementToChange;